oVirt/ovirt-ansible-collection/roles/image_template/README.md

 Requirements
 ------------

- * Ansible version 2.9 or higher.
- * Python SDK version 4.3 or higher.
  * oVirt has to be 4.1 or higher and [ovirt-imageio] must be installed and running.
  * CA certificate of oVirt engine.
 The path to CA certificate must be specified in the `ovirt_ca` variable.
  * file